 Episode 627 – 700, November 19, 1968 – February 28, 1969

-Chris Jennings (Don Briscoe) arrives in town with his young sister Amy, investigating the death of his identical twin brother Tom, who was turned into a vampire by Angelique and later staked by Barnabas.
-Stowing Amy at Collinwood, Chris begins dating Carolyn.
+Chris Jennings (Don Briscoe) arrives in town with his young sister, Amy (Willy Wonka's Denise Nickerson), investigating the death of his identical twin brother Tom, who was turned into a vampire by Angelique and later staked by Barnabas.
+After stowing Amy at Collinwood, Chris begins dating Carolyn.
 However, this brother has a supernatural secret of his own, since he turns into a ravenous werewolf every full moon and his old measure of chaining himself to a radiator no longer works.

-With the reports of attacks on local denizens piling up, Barnabas and Julia investigate and eventually discover Chris’s secret.
+With the reports of attacks on local denizens piling up, Barnabas and Julia investigate, eventually discovering Chris’s secret.
 Since the werewolf transformations are worsening, Barnabas helps Chris by keeping him inside the secret mausoleum room during full moons.
-Yet, Chris’s personal life crumbles with Carolyn getting closer to his secret and an old flame traumatized by his lycanthropic deeds resurfacing; something compounded by the fact that his curse is starting to randomly surface even without a full moon!
+Yet, Chris’s personal life crumbles with Carolyn getting closer to his secret, and an old flame traumatized by his lycanthropic deeds resurfacing; something compounded by the fact that his curse is starting to randomly surface, even without a full moon!

 The Ghost of Quentin Collins becomes a bad influence on children